Questions and answers about forestry

 One example is Säker Skog, but there are a lot of other operators who offer training and testing.
-In the advice to § 17 it is clear what should be included in a course on the use of chainsaws.
+In the advice to § 17 of the provisions on the use of chainsaws and brush cutters it is clear what should be included in a course on the use of chainsaws.

 Documentation of completed theoretical and practical test, from other country than Sweden, also is acceptable.
 It must not be a Swedish operator.
-The main thing is that the requirements in AFS 2012:1 17 § is fulfilled.
+The main thing is that the requirements in 17 § of the provisions on the use of chainsaws and brush cutters is fulfilled.

 Employers should always ensure that their employees have the skills for the tasks performed.
-The training / testing must therefore include the tasks with which the employee will be working.
-If in doubt, the employer may contact to the Swedish Work Environment Authority for.
+The training and testing must therefore include the tasks with which the employee will be working.
+If in doubt, the employer may contact the Swedish Work Environment Authority.

 Do I need to redo the test after a certain period of time?

-The Swedish Work Environment Authority's assessment is that the tests should be repeated every five years, but there is no such requirement in the provisions (see advice to § 17).
+The Swedish Work Environment Authority's assessment is that the tests should be repeated every five years, but there is no such requirement in the provisions on the use of chainsaws and brush cutters (see advice to § 17).
 The employer needs to assess this.
 In most cases it will involve complementation and updates, especially for workers who have worked with chainsaws in forestry work since they completed the tests.